mrazza/gonav/README.md

 ```

 # License
 This source is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE.
 If this license is not acceptable for your project, let me know.
-Additionally, C# and C++ versions of this library exist under different licenses and can be licensed upon request.
+Additionally, more feature-rich versions of this library exist, written in C# and C++, and can be licensed upon request.